gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Team-insights-for-jira-datacenter-issues-view-gij-self-managed.md

 The default view for the Team Insights for Jira app is the Issues View.

-You can switch to another view such as Issues or Epics by clicking their specific tabs.
+You can switch to another view such as Issues or Epics (coming soon) by clicking their specific tabs.
 In Issues View, the epics issue list can be displayed along with the other general Jira issues.

 Use the search bar together with available search options to filter the list view.